-Warminster Town Council has adopted the Local Government Association (LGA) has developed this Model Councillor Code of Conduct 2020.
+Warminster Town Council has adopted the Model Councillor Code of Conduct 2020 which has been developed by the Local Government Association (LGA).

 This Code of Conduct should be read in conjunction with the Guidance on Local Government Association Councillor Code of Conduct for Local Councils.
 Written by the LGA - Adapted for local town and parish councils as part of the civility and respect project in October 2022